habitat-nature/2023_HAB_CoulAgri/README.md

 Here is a short description of the different files : \
 **CoulAgri_adminRegion.zip** : Administrative regions covered by study regions. \
 **CoulAgri_coulees.zip** : Coulees agricoles delimitations.
-Also contains ID, superficy of each coulees and information on slope, soil properties and vegetation cover. \
+Also contains ID, superficy of each coulees and information on slope, soil properties and vegetation cover.
+Coulees agricoles are defined as fallows located in agricultural zoning, with a non-linear shape, an average slope superior to 15% and a superficy of low vegetation of at least 0.15 hectares.\
+**CoulAgri_mrc.zip** : MRC covered by study regions. \
+**CoulAgri_priorisation.zip** : Prioritization results.

+Note that not all file columns are displayed in the map.